Diram-Tabaa/diram-tabaa.github.io/_pages/cmu-course.md

 ## Fall 2022

-* ★ 11-485: Introduction to Deep Learning
+* ★ 11-485: Introduction to Deep Learning (Remote)
+  * This course is no joke when it comes to the amount of content you need to parse and apply.
+  * The course starts with the very basics of neural networks and builds up to transformers, GANs, and Hopfield networks.
+  * When I took the course, GPTs weren’t the craze yet, so I imagine a lot has changed since then, especially in the assignments.
+  * The assignments were divided into two parts: one where you implement the math behind neural networks and another where you use PyTorch to train networks for real tasks.
+  * Training could sometimes be annoying due to the lack of GPU resources (you’re given a limited amount of AWS compute).
+  * Despite several warnings to avoid this course due to the workload, I’m glad I took it.

 * ★ 15-348: Embedded Systems
+  * One of the most hands-on and fun courses I took at CMU, and arguably the closest thing to EE I did there.
+  * The content itself is very straightforward if you have a computer systems background (15-213 or equivalent).
+  * I had a lot of fun working on the final project, where our team made a "smartwatch" that keeps time and measures your heartbeat.
+  * The only annoying bit was having to memorize the particulars of the TI microcontroller for the exam, but we were allowed a cheat sheet for those details.

 * 15-451: Algorithm Design and Analysis
+  * Sadly, I believe this is the most redundant core CS course at CMU and was not as exciting as I anticipated.
+  * While it was nice to have Christos again as an instructor, much of the content wasn’t new — e.g., P vs NP from GTI, graph algorithms from 15-210.
+  * Some topics were novel, such as computational geometry and network flows, but they weren’t the core focus, and we never went beyond complexity analysis.
+  * Ideally, this course should build on 15-210 and introduce more advanced algorithms.

 * 85-370: Perception
+  * I took this course to fulfill the psychology/behavior elective requirement.
+  * The course covers the biology of perception in the human brain, which was a great insight given that I was doing DL that semester.
+  * The workload was very light, though I hated doing the pre-class questions.
+  * I would recommend this course over other psychology courses for people who prefer science-like content over literature-like content.

 ## Spring 2022

 * ★★ 15-251: Great Theoretical Ideas in Computer Science
   * GTI is by far one of the most well-structured and well-taught courses at CMU.
-  * The first half of the semester is admittedly a review from other courses, but eventually you get to the bulk of thought-provoking topics in CS.
+  * The first half of the semester is admittedly a review from other courses, but eventually, you get to the bulk of thought-provoking topics in CS.
-  * Many great ideas (pun intended), including but not limited to: Finite Automata, Turing Machines, Reductions and P vs NP.
+  * Many great ideas (pun intended), including but not limited to: finite automata, Turing machines, reductions, and P vs NP.

 * ★ 15-210: Parallel and Sequental Data Structures and Algorithms
+  * While this course gets a lot of hate, I seem to be in the minority who believe it’s one of the best core courses.
+  * The course covers designing algorithms to solve computational problems, both in a sequential mode of thinking and in a parallel sense.
+  * There is a great diversity of content in this course—it covers sequence computations, trees and heaps, graph problems, dynamic programming, etc.
+  * The only caveat, in my opinion, is having to use SML for the programming assignments.
+While it simplifies the process, it feels slightly out of line with what real programs in the industry use.

 * 16-311: Introduction to Robotics
+  * This course was taught by my now-supervisor, Prof. Di Caro.
+  * The course content and lectures were very rich and introduced me to many common problems in the field that later became relevant to my work.
+  * Sadly, due to the time crunch of juggling this course with two other 12-unit courses, I couldn't spend enough time truly understanding the content.
+  * Also, programming with robots is a bit finicky, so it was a shift in style compared to the deterministic, autograded programming I was used to up until that point.

 * 36-218: Probability Theory for Computer Science
+  * I took this course to fulfill the math requirement.
+  * A lot of the content overlapped with the three other courses I was taking at the time, so I didn’t take it very seriously.
+  * Some of the later content was novel, but I had no time to invest in it beyond preparing for midterms and exams.
+  * I would take the SCS version instead if I had a deeper interest in probabilistic computing.

 ## Fall 2021